 Further, don't underestimate budget planning – it's essential.
 Your resources should be well-allocated within all the stages, from development to the product launch.

-Don’t hope for future investments.
-Rather, you should only rely on your existing resources.
+Don't hope for future investments.
+Instead, you should only rely on your existing resources.
 Otherwise, you risk facing a situation where the product is ready, but there is no budget to promote your product during its launch.